Skip to main content

 Key Differences Analysis:

-• Syntax: Swift directly supports string modification (concatenation) using var, similar to an easy-to-use version of C#’s StringBuilder, but syntactically looks like standard string operations.
+• Syntax: Swift directly supports string modification (concatenation) using var, similar to an easy-to-use version of C#’s StringBuilder, but with the syntax of normal string operations.

-• Behavior: This is the biggest trap.
-In C#, a string variable holds a reference; in Swift, String is a Struct.
+• Behavior: In C#, string variables store a Reference; in Swift, String is a Struct.

 • C#: string a = "hi"; string b = a; -> a and b point to the same memory on the heap.

-• Swift: var a = "hi"; var b = a; b += "!" -> Modifying b does not affect a, because a copy occurred upon assignment (logically).
+• Swift: var a = "hi"; var b = a; b += "!" -> Modifying b does not affect a, because a copy occurred (logically) upon assignment.

 Concatenation & Interpolation